Equal Justice for All?

 I'm sure a number of WCN's followers have seen our recent posts related to the protests and wondered why WCN would be commenting at all on a topic other than wrongful conviction.
 It's a good question, and it deserves an honest answer.
 However, like wrongful convictions themselves, there are several factors and no single, easy answer.

-by Michael Knight, JD., WCN Columnist
+Michael Knight, JD., WCN Columnist and author; Liz Franklin, editor

 First, and foremost, WCN is a Christian-based initiative.
 Whatever issues we end up discussing, we approach them from a Christian perspective.
 Does that mean that other perspectives are not welcome?
 Certainly not.
 It is only through an honest and open discussion that we can grow.
 Even true ideas must be tested.
 We always try to address the issues from a point of dignity, respect, and grace.
 And we sincerely appreciate everyone's contributions in these discussions.
 So why discuss the riots, the protests, and their meaning?
 We wouldn't be very good Christians if we didn't practice what we preach.
 Nor would we deserve the title of Christian if we didn't voice support for those who are struggling, for those who feel oppressed, and for those yearning for justice.
 If we support those struggling, we have a duty to speak up.